 Home improvement projects aren’t going to get themselves done, but the costs of these renovations can feel daunting to some homeowners.
 Not everybody has the money to pay for these endeavors upfront, which is why many homeowners choose to take out home improvement loans.

-Whatever your reason for making improvements – making home repairs, remodeling or increasing the home’s value for resale – and depending on your financial situation, there are many different options for home improvement loans.
-See if any of these loan options would work for you:
+Whatever your reason for making improvements – whether it be home repairs, remodeling or increasing the home’s value for resale – and depending on your financial situation, you have many different options for home improvement loans.
+See if any of these loan options would work for you.

-A personal loan gives a homeowner a lump sum of money that they would then pay back over a series of monthly payments.
-While used often for home renovations, you can use a personal loan for many different purposes.
-Unlike some other home improvement loans, personal loans are unsecured and not backed by any collateral.
+A personal loan gives you, as a homeowner, a lump sum of money that you will then pay back over a series of monthly payments.
+Although personal loans are used often for home renovations, you can use a personal loan for many different purposes.
+Unlike some other home improvement loans, personal loans are usually unsecured and not backed by any collateral.
 If your home improvement projects are relatively small and you can pay off your debt in a shorter time frame, you might consider getting a personal loan.

-If you have enough equity built up on your property and your interest rates are higher than the market’s, you can kill two birds with one stone with a cash-out refinance.
-With this method, you would refinance your existing mortgage and convert your home’s equity into cash you can put toward your home improvements.
-This way you won’t need to take on an additional loan.
+If you have enough equity built up on your property and your interest rates are higher than the market’s, you can kill two birds with one stone through a cash-out refinance.
+With this method, you refinance your existing mortgage and convert your home’s equity into cash you can put toward your home improvements.
+This way, you won’t need to take on an additional loan.

 Home Equity Loan

-By contrast, a home equity loan, or a second mortgage, would be a separate loan you’d take on.
+By contrast, a home equity loan, or a second mortgage, is a separate loan you take on.
 With a home equity loan, your lender will approve you for a lump sum equal to a portion of the equity you’ve built up on your property – your equity being the difference between your home’s worth and the amount you still owe on the mortgage.

 For example, if your home’s value is equal to $300,000 and you owe $100,000 on your mortgage, you have $200,000 in home equity.
-With a home equity loan, you could then borrow a portion, but not all, of that equity to put toward home improvements.
+With a home equity loan, you can borrow a portion, but not all, of that equity to put toward home improvements.

-As with your first mortgage, the loan amount will be paid back over a period of time with a fixed or adjustable interest rate.
-If you feel confident you could pay off this second mortgage and have the equity built up, a home equity loan might work for you.
+As with your first mortgage, you’ll pay the loan amount back over a period of time with a fixed or adjustable interest rate.
+If you feel confident you can pay off this second mortgage and have the equity built up, a home equity loan might work for you.
 Be mindful that a default on the loan can risk foreclosure or other legal consequences.